 (D) Top two season best technical scores in international competitions, the All Japan Championships and domestic competitions as designated by the strengthening department

 PAIRS AND ICE DANCE

-Japan has returned one of the two pairs spots it earned at the 2021 World Championships and has just one spot in ice dance.
+Japan has declined to compete for the second pairs spot it earned at the 2021 World Championships for the 2022 Olympic Winter Games and has just one spot in ice dance.

 The selection will be made from the groups that meet any of the following criteria:

 ISU World Standing at the end of the All Japan Championships

 The highest in the ISU Season World Ranking at the end of the All Japan Championships

 The highest of the ISU Season Best Scores at the end of the All Japan Championships

 “Participation in the All Japan Championship, which is the final selection, is mandatory.
 However, if the athlete who finished third at the World Championships in the past cannot participate in the All Japan Championship due to unavoidable reasons such as injury, then that skater’s performance before the occurrence of injury or other circumstances that caused the non-participation may be evaluated in light of the above selection criteria, and selection may be made while looking at the condition at the time of the tournament.”

 The domestic competitions designated by the Strengthening Department are as follows: East Japan Championship, West Japan Championship, East Japan Junior Championship, West Japan Junior Championship, All Japan Junior Championship, All Japan Championship.
 The highest total score of the short and long programs in competition for the season (within the same competition).